grayodesa/terminal42/wp-content/plugins/events-calendar-pro/readme.txt

 = Are there any troubleshooting steps you'd suggest I try that might resolve my issue before I post a new thread? =

-First, make sure that you're running the latest version of The Events Calendar (3.12 as of this release).
+First, make sure that you're running the latest version of The Events Calendar (4.0 as of this release).
 If you're running Events Calendar PRO it needs to match the version number of The Events Calendar.
 And if you've got any other add-ons, make sure those are current / running the latest code as well.

 The most common issues we see are either plugin or theme conflicts.
-You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar 3.12 is running on your site.
+You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar 4.0 is running on your site.
 If the issue persists from there, revert to the default Twenty Twelve theme.
 If the issue is resolved after deactivating a specific plugin or your theme, you'll know that is the source of the conflict.

 Note that we aren't going to say "tough luck" if you identify a plugin/theme conflict.
 While we can't guarantee 100% integration with any plugin or theme out there, we will do our best (and reach out the plugin/theme author as needed) to figure out a solution that benefits everyone.

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

-If you're already a PRO user, you're entitled access to our more actively-monitored <a href="http://m.tri.be/3x">PRO forums</a> at the tri.be website.
+If you're already a PRO user, you're entitled access to our more actively-monitored <a href="http://m.tri.be/3x">PRO forums</a> at the theeventscalendar.com website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 No post should go more than 24-hours during that time without a response.

 = What add-ons are available for The Events Calendar and Events Calendar PRO, and where can I read more about them? =

 Currently, the following add-ons are available for The Events Calendar/Events Calendar PRO:

-* <a href="http://m.tri.be/2e">Eventbrite Tickets</a>, for selling tickets to your event directly through Eventbrite.
+* <a href="http://m.tri.be/18wi">Events Calendar PRO</a>, for adding premium calendar features like recurring events, advanced views, cool widgets, shortcodes, additional fields, and more!
+* <a href="http://m.tri.be/18wj">Event Tickets</a> (free), which allows you to collect RSVPs to events.
+It can run alongside The Events Calendar or as a standalone plugin that adds RSVP functionality to WordPress posts and pages.
+* <a href="http://m.tri.be/18wk">Event Tickets Plus</a>, which allows you to sell tickets for your events using your favorite e-commerce platform.
 * <a href="http://m.tri.be/2g">Community Events</a>, for allowing frontend event submission from your readers.
+* <a href="http://m.tri.be/18wl">Community Tickets</a>, which allows event organizers to sell tickets to the events they submit via Community Events.
 * <a href="http://m.tri.be/2h">Facebook Events</a>, for importing events directly from an organization or page on Facebook.
-* <a href="http://m.tri.be/2f">WooCommerce Tickets</a>, for harnessing the power of WooCommerce to sell event tickets directly on your site without being subject to fees or relying on a third-party service.
-* <a href="http://m.tri.be/ci">EDD Tickets</a>, for using our ticketing framework to sell tickets on your events through The Events Calendar + Easy Digital Downloads.
-* <a href="http://m.tri.be/cu">WPEC Tickets</a>, for using WP-eCommerce + The Events Calendar to sell event tickets directly from the frontend of your site.
-* <a href="http://m.tri.be/dp">Shopp Tickets</a>, for harnessing the power of Shopp to sell event tickets on your WordPress site.
 * <a href="http://m.tri.be/fa">Filter Bar</a>, for adding advanced frontend filtering capabilities to your events calendar.
+* <a href="http://m.tri.be/18h9">iCal Importer</a>, for importing events any iCal feed or ICS file.
+* <a href="http://m.tri.be/2e">Eventbrite Tickets</a>, for selling tickets to your event directly through Eventbrite.

 = I have a feature idea.
 What's the best way to tell you about it? =